NerdyBennet/Python_Crash_Course/README.md

-Hi, this is my version of the solved tasks and the notes I will make through out the course of this book.
+Hi, this is my version of the solved exercizes and the notes I will make through out the course of this book.
 I try to update my programs and upload my progress.

 Note: If you notize any misspelling let me know, because english is not my native language.